Nina Milkina

-Nina Milkina (Нина Милкина; January 27, 1919 - November 29, 2006) was a Russian pianist from Moscow.
-She began practicing piano when she was young alongside multiple prominent pianists and composers of the time.
+Nina Milkina (Нина Милкина; January 27, 1919 - November 29, 2006) was an English pianist of Russian descent.
+She began practicing piano when she was young alongside multiple prominent pianists and composers, and regularly performed for soldiers during World War II, traveling to their stations for solos.
 She was one of the first performers to appear on the BBC Third Programme, during which she regularly performed Mozart solos.

 Life and career

-Nina Milkina was born on January 27, 1919, in Moscow, Soviet Union.
+Nina Milkina was born on January 27, 1919 to a Jewish family in Moscow.
 Her father was a portrait artist and her mother was a harpist.
-When she was young she began learning how to play the piano with composers and pianists Leon Conus and Alexander Glazunov.
-When she was 11 she made her first public debut in Paris with the Orchestre Lamoureux.
-That same year she performed multiple works to Ralph Hawkes of Boosey & Hawkes, who later published some of them.
-A music critic at the time stated that her piece My Toys was too difficult for a child to play, without being aware that the writer Milkina was 11 years old at the time it was composed.
+Aged seven, she began learning the piano with Lev Conus and Alexander Glazunov before moving with her family to Paris in 1926.
+When she was 11 years old she made her first public debut in Paris with the Orchestre Lamoureux.
+That year she performed multiple works to Ralph Hawkes of Boosey & Hawkes, who later published some of them.
+A music critic at the time stated that her piece My Toys was too difficult for a child to play, without being aware that Milkina had composed it aged 11.
 Around the 1930s she moved to London to live with other family members, where throughout the decade she studied with Harold Craxton alongside Myra Hess.
-In 1943 while Milkina was still in London, both of her parents were deported to Germany and later died in a Nazi concentration camp.